-It’s my turn to stand up, avoiding eye contact with the circle of attentive faces while my red and white “Hello, My Name Is” tag starts to peel off.
+It’s my turn to stand up, avoiding eye contact with the circle of attentive faces while my “Hello, My Name Is” tag starts to peel off.

-Hello, my name is Molly, and I am a workaholic.
+Hello, my name is Molly, and I’m a workaholic.

 The nefarious mentality of “I must work myself to the breaking point in order to be successful” took root after I graduated from college and moved into a high-profile, high-intensity job as a magazine editor.
-Ever since then, finding a balance between my life and my work has been a struggle.
-(Just ask my boyfriend!)
+Ever since then, finding a balance between life and work has been a struggle.

 Being a workaholic means, simply, that you invest too much time and energy into your work.
 You can’t seem to say “no” to yourself when you hear the computer beckoning (“Feed me!
 Love me!
 Stare at me for hours!”).

 You always have extra projects lying around that need tinkering with, or you’re always “on the beat” trying to drum up more business.
-There is just so much to do, especially for small business owners and principals who do 90% of the work themselves.
+There is just so much to do, especially for entrepreneurs who do 90% of the work themselves.

-So Why Did I Let it Happen to Me?
+Why Did I Let It Happen to Me?

 Well, try asking someone with a substance or alcohol addiction the same thing.
 It just doesn’t work that way.

 Workaholism is insidious.
-It creeps into your life step by step—every time you work overtime for no pay just to make sure you get the job done right, or take on that extra project that you really don’t need.
-And it usually strikes people who have a high attention to detail, invest a lot of personal energy into their work and are—sigh, I admit it—perfectionists.
+It creeps into your life inch by inch—whenever you work overtime for no pay just to make sure you get the job done right, or take on an extra project that pushes your schedule over the edge.
+It usually strikes people who have a high attention to detail, invest a lot of personal energy into their work, and are—sigh, I admit it—perfectionists.

 Does This Sound Familiar?

-“One in three American adults does not take his/her allotted vacation time.”
+“One in three American adults does not take his or her allotted vacation time.”